apache/seatunnel/docs/en/connector-v2/source/Redis.md

 ### batch_size [int]

-indicates the number of keys to attempt to return per iteration.default 10
+indicates the number of keys to attempt to return per iteration,default 10

 **Tips:Redis source connector support fuzzy key matching, user needs to ensure that the matched keys are the same type**